Dhadkan (2000 film): Plot

 After seeing the magnanimity of Ram's heart in accepting her, Anjali realizes she has fallen in love with him.
 Ram too falls in love with her.
 They confess their love and consummate their marriage.
-Often, the two go on holidays and spend romantic moments.

 3 years later, Ram and Anjali celebrate their 3rd wedding anniversary.
 Dev returns and is now a wealthy businessman.
 Anjali is stuck at a crossroads on where she would stand - for Ram or Dev.
-Dev makes it clear that he wants to get back together with Anjali and pursues her through all available means (invites her to parties, befriends Ram, etc.).
-Sheetal Verma (Mahima Chaudhry) is Dev's business partner and adores him.
-Anjali stands for Ram (whom she deeply loves) and refuses to return to Dev (who still wants to unite with her), even though it pains her to know how hurt Dev is and will be in the future.
+Dev makes it clear that he wants to get back together with Anjali and pursues her through all available means.
+Sheetal is Dev's business partner and adores him.
+Anjali stands for Ram, whom she deeply loves, and refuses to return to Dev.

 Dev cannot stand rejection for the second time and sets out to ruin Ram's life.
 Dev partners with Vibha, Nikki, and Bobby.
-Dev finds out that Ram had taken heavy loans from the market for his new project.
-Dev buys all the debt from the market.
-Dev also buys Ram's house in an auction.
-Ram is pushed out of his own company by Bobby.
-They are forced to live with their servants, who are happy to provide them with shelter.
+He finds out that Ram had taken heavy loans from the market for his new project and buys all the debt from the market, leading Ram to auction his house and give up his shares.
 Meanwhile, Nikki and Bobby start withdrawing money from the company, without telling Vibha.
 Sheetal finds out and objects.
 Bobby and Nikki yell at Vibha when she also scolds them.
 Vibha now remembers Ram.
 Narendra finds out and confronts Dev.
 He tells Dev that his attitude sucked 3 years ago, and it sucks now too, and he is glad that he chose Ram for his daughter.

 Anjali gets pregnant.
 Anjali meets Dev and begs Dev to leave her alone.
 Ram also meets Dev (as he found out about the affair between Dev and Anjali).
 Ram explains to Dev that he has not lost, and Ram has not won; they both love Anjali.
 He shows unconditional love to Dev.
-Dev turns good and decides to marry his business partner, Sheetal Verma, his new companion, who secretly loved him for a long time.
+Dev decides to finally let Anjali go and marry his business partner.
 He departs with her to London as Anjali and Ram look on.